-I recently sold the original bedroom set that both my kids used for several years each.
+I recently sold the bedroom set that both my kids used for several years each.
 Two dressers and a crib were just what a young couple was looking for.
 They didn’t want to spend a few thousand but were thrilled to buy mine for $150.

-Earn Money Through Cash Back Apps
+Save Money for Christmas Through Cash Back Apps

 By the way, Target does free shipping on orders of $35 or more, or if you do store pickup, which sometimes can be done on the same day.

 Plug the leaks in your food budget to save several hundred dollars quickly